lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - The **[Teide volcano](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2000GL012821)** in located in Tenerife (the Canary Islands).
 Stratigraphy found an age younger than 2000 years, while paleomagnetic dating found an age of 500 - 900 years.
 Historical records give an age of at least 500 years (European settlement began in 1494): Christopher Columbus reported seeing "a great fire in the Orotava Valley" as he sailed past Tenerife on his first voyage to the New World in 1492, interpreted to have been the Teide eruption. $ ^{14}$C dating gave a precise range of eruption between 1470 - 1490 AD (510 - 530 years ago).
 K/Ar dating gave a range of 800 $ \pm $ 300 years ago.
 These ranges and accounts all corroborate with each other.

 - **[Han van Meegeren](https://en.wikipedia.org/wiki/Han_van_Meegeren#The_%22perfect_forgery%22)** was a Dutch painter during World War 2 and orchestrated a sophisticated art forgery.
 While his art skills were considered mediocre, he was able to create several convincing fakes of 17th century *Vermeer* paintings, some of which were sold to the Nazis in exchange for Nazi loot, including his piece *The Supper at Emmaus*.
-Van Meegeren confessed in 1946 and was found guilty with thorough chemical and X-ray analyses of the paintings.
+Van Meegeren confessed in 1946 and was found guilty with other evidence, but some doubt remained.
 In 1967, a study using the lesser-known $ ^{210}$Pb radiometric dating technique was [used to analyse](https://www.science.org/doi/10.1126/science.155.3767.1238) the white lead (lead oxide) used in the paint.
 The smelting process to obtain lead removes much of the radium, which decays to $ ^{210}$Pb, so the method studied the ratio of $ ^{210}$Po (as a surrogate for $ ^{210}$Pb) to $ ^{226}$Ra.
 It was shown that the paint could not have been made more than a few decades prior (the 1930s), rather than the 300 years ago if it were genuine.
 Another study using gas chromatography in 1977 confirmed this finding.

 - **[Cheddar man](https://en.wikipedia.org/wiki/Cheddar_Man)** is a well-preserved skeleton of a Mesolithic (middle stone age) *Homo sapiens* found in the UK.
 DNA analysis found that he was likely a hunter-gatherer with bright blue-green eyes, slightly curly hair and black skin, with no lactase persistence.
 He probably arrived there via Doggerland, a low-lying region of Europe spanning between modern-day Britain, France and Germany, which sank under rising sea levels around 10-7 kYA, as the last glacial period ended.
 His Y-chromosomal haplogroup was I2a2, and 10% of British ancestry can be linked to Cheddar Man.
 Cheddar man was radiocarbon dated on two occasions to 8540-7990 BC and 8470-8230 BC, i.e. about 10,000 years ago.